Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Leveling up</b></summary>
+Legends is a game about normal people becoming powerful movers of the world by luck, skill, and sheer will.
+At the end of a session, you gain 1 XP if you fight a dangerous foe, if you recuperate a named treasure, or discover an entirely new location.
+If you acted according to one of your <b>Drives</b>, you also get 1 XP.
+If you resolve one of your <b>Bonds</b>, again, you get 1 XP.
+The GM can change these in order to better reflect the world and what the players are wishing for in the story.
+By spending XP, you can <b>Advance</b>.

 When you level up, you do the following:
 *  <b>Increase your Hit Protection</b>.
 You gain a new Hit die, which is a d6.
 Roll all of your Hit die - if the sum is greater than your previous HP, this becomes your new HP.
 If it's less, then you increase your HP by 1.
 You cannot have more than 30 Max HP.
 *  <b>Increase your Attributes</b>.
 Roll one save for each of your attributes - if you <i>Fail</i>, you increase that attribute's Bonus and Defense by 1.
 You can only increase a bonus and defense to 10 and 20 respectively.